pyxel00/Elements-Neutronium/README.md

 -A new reactor using neutronium as fuel.
 -And a way to produce neutronium

+-- Neutronium --

+An element consisting of neutrons.
+Theorized to exist inside neutron stars.
+Neutronium is very powerful.
+Neutrons have a half-life on 611 seconds and release around 1MeV(Million electron Volts) in their half-life.
+Neutrons have an absurd amount of power and they are quite dense.
+1 Kilogram(2.2 lbs) produces as much energy as 2.000.000(2 Million) tsar bombas.
+The most powerful nuke ever detonated in the history.
+In just one second.

 -- Neutron weapons --

 As I said before there is 4 of them which are : Neutron assault rifle, Neutron SMG, Neutron 47 and Neutron shotgun.
 All of these weapons fire neutronium as bullets.
+More info about them is in the mod.

+-- Neuton Shell --

+Clean nuke.

+-- Neutron rocket launcher --

+Shell but in hand but smaller.

+-- Neutronium Reactor --

+A reactor using the absurd power of neutrons to produce power.
+It is very efficient but also deadly if explodes.
+Puts 10000W to the grid.

+-- Centrifuge --

+An advanced centrifuge which is spinning at billions of times per second.
+With this rotation power it is able to overcome strong nuclear force.
+Using the slight difference between neutrons and protons it can seperate the two.